 COFA Free Health Insurance?

-The Compact of Free Association provides COFA FREE health insurance for eligible citizens that lives in Oregon from the Republic of the Marshall Islands, Federated State of Micronesia and Republic of Palau.
+The Compact of Free Association provides COFA FREE health insurance for eligible citizens that live in Oregon from the Republic of the Marshall Islands, Federated State of Micronesia and Republic of Palau.

 Fill out this form and we’ll help you enroll: